Rcaples1125/github-pages-with-jekyll/_posts/2020-06-28-How-to-be-an-author.md

 ---
-title: How to be an author
+title: "How to be an author!"
 date: 2020-06-28
 ---
 If you are like me and have a creative mind, your thoughts running through your head